 So – which products can you actually invest in through Nutmeg or Moneyfarm?
 It’s worth looking in a bit more detail as to what you can actually do with these fund platforms.

-Nutmeg, from the outset, offers lifetime ISAs, pension pots, stocks and shares ISA services, general investment accounts and Junior ISAs.
-On the whole, you can expect to start investing from as little as £500, though you can get into the trading game on a Lifetime or Junior ISA from £100.
+Nutmeg, offers lifetime ISAs, pension pots, stocks and shares ISAs, general investment accounts and Junior ISAs.
+On the whole, you can expect to start investing from as little as £500, though you can get started with a Lifetime or Junior ISA from £100.

 Therefore, from the off, it is clear that Nutmeg is cheaper to start with for Lifetime or Junior ISAs, and offers a few extra services to Moneyfarm.
 However, that’s nothing to say Moneyfarm doesn’t have the edge over Nutmeg in other areas.

 Nutmeg vs Moneyfarm: Portfolio Options